zriyansh/signoz.io/blog/2023-08-02-clickhouse-query-compare-two-spans.md

 ---
-title: Measuring the time between spans with a Clickhouse query
+title: Measuring the time between spans in an OpenTelemetry trace with a Clickhouse query
 slug: clickhouse-query-compare-two-spans
-date: 2023-08-02
+date: 2023-08-09
 tags: [OpenTelemetry, Product]
 authors: nicamellifera
 description: Sharing a query that lets you compare the time between two spans in different traces, even across two different services.